 Fear not: Wedding photographer Mikkel Woodruff says the trick to posing for wedding photos is to hardly pose at all.
 “The digital age allows us to take more images, which means we can encapsulate those candid moments in a beautiful way, more like photojournalism,” she says.
 “We want shots that aren’t forced, so I see myself as the art director of the day.
 I’ll gauge whether or not my couple needs more or less guidance.”

 Meet the Expert

-Mikkel Woodruff is a luxury and destination wedding photographer based on the East coast.
-She's worked with many couples, photographing everything from engagements and proposals to elopements.
+Mikkel Woodruff is a luxury and destination wedding photographer based on the East Coast.

 Tips for Posing Naturally